ckan/ckan/doc/theming/htmx.rst

 1. HTML structure

-The HTML structure is very simple: a div that contains the button and the counter.
+The HTML structure is very simple: an element that contains the button and the counter.
-To respect the current CKAN UX we update the ``package/snippets/info.html`` snippet that is used to render this information.
-We need to make sure that the HTML element that we want to replace has an id so we add and id to it: ``package-info``.
+To respect the current CKAN UX we update the ``package/snippets/info.html`` snippet.
+We need to make sure that the ``section`` HTML element we want to replace has an id so we add it: ``id="package-info"``.

 .. code-block:: jinja